Blog

 • Penalties and interest: Interest compounds daily starting the day after the payment deadline, increasing the total debt over time.

-• Freezing or seizing bank accounts: The CRA can issue a requirement to pay, allowing it to withdraw funds directly from your account.
+• Freezing or seizing bank accounts: The CRA can issue a cra requirement to pay, also known as a requirement to pay cra, allowing it to withdraw funds directly from your account.

-• Wage garnishment: CRA may call your employer and seize a bit of your wages before they are paid to you.
+• Wage garnishment: CRA may call your employer and seize a bit of your wages before they are paid to you through active cra collections.

-• Liens on property: A legal claim can be filed against your home or other properties rendering it hard to sell or refinance.
+• Liens on property: A legal claim can be filed against your home or other properties rendering it hard to sell or refinance, often requiring steps to pay off cra lien.

-• Seizure and sale of assets: In a worst-case scenario, vehicles and any other property can be seized and sold.
+• Seizure and sale of assets: In a worst-case scenario, vehicles and any other property can be seized and sold as part of cra recovery efforts.

 These measures explain why it is important to act early on and why most Canadians explore tax debt relief Canada options before the situation runs out of control.